How to Boost Wi‑Fi Coverage in Large Homes

 - Often create a separate network name (SSID)

-- Best for small coverage gaps (garage, attic, garden)
+- Best for small coverage gaps (garage, attic, patio)

 Mesh Systems